gadrian99/github-project/README.md

 Summer Youth Program Questions

 What is the convention for naming classes in CSS?
-- Some of the most common conventions for naming classes in CSS are 1.Make sure that the name of the class describes easily the targeted element being styled.
-Make it simple and clear and try not to use more than 2 words to describe an element; 2.
-Always use class names at the lowest possible level for better code structure and naming conventions like Block Element Modifier (BEM); 3.
-Avoid using camelCase typing since it makes classes harder to read; 4.
-Use fully descriptive words for the most part, except for common cases like nav,txt,url, etc. 5.
-Unsemantic classes should only describe their properties explicitly.
+- Some of the most common conventions for naming classes in CSS are:
+  1. Make sure that the name of the class describes easily the targeted element being styled.
+Make it simple and clear and try not to use more than 2 words to describe an element;
+  2. Always use class names at the lowest possible level for better code structure and naming conventions like Block Element Modifier (BEM);
+  3. Avoid using camelCase typing since it makes classes harder to read;
+  4. Use fully descriptive words for the most part, except for common cases like nav,txt,url, etc.
+  5. Unsemantic classes should only describe their properties explicitly.

 What is one way to stop a form from submitting with JavaScript?
 - One of the ways to stop a form from submitting with JavaScript is by implementing a validation function that returns the value of the function, either true or false, to stop the execution of it and a preventDefault to prevent the default form action of submitting.